And/or trade-off in artificial neurons: impact on adversarial robustness: Conclusion

 \section{Conclusion}

-\if\afhead1 {conclusion} \fi In this work we have presented a new method to address the problem of adversarial examples.
-Our strategy to increase adversarial robustness aims at increasing the degree of And-like neurons in the network.
-This is achieved through a set of static and dynamic measures.
-Experiments performed on the MNIST data set with FSGM and PGD attacks indicate that the proposed method can be effective in increasing adversarial robustness.
-Further experiments are needed to test the validity of the method with different models, data sets and attack types.
+\if\afhead1 {\parok{conclusion}} \fi In this work, we have introduced a novel approach to tackle the challenge of adversarial examples.
+Our primary objective is to enhance the network's ability to withstand such adversarial attacks by augmenting the proportion of neurons that exhibit AND-like behaviour, through a set measures.
+By employing these techniques, we have conducted experiments on the popular MNIST dataset, subjecting it to FSGM and PGD attacks.
+The outcomes of these experiments demonstrate the potential effectiveness of our proposed method in bolstering adversarial robustness.
+Nonetheless, additional experiments are imperative to validate the applicability and efficacy of this approach when applied to different models, datasets, and types of attacks.